nsrau/azure-docs.it-it/includes/storsimple-install-update2-hotfix.md

 		This operation starts a hotfix installation and could reboot one or both of the controllers.
 By installing new updates you agree to, and accept any additional terms associated with, the new functionality listed in the release notes (https://go.microsoft.com/fwLink/?LinkID=613790).
 Are you sure you want to continue?
 		[Y] Yes [N] No (Default is "Y"): Y
 		WARNING: Installation is currently in progress.
 This operation can take several minutes to complete.

-1. Monitorare l'avanzamento dell'installazione con il comando `Get-HcsUpdateStatus`.
+1. Monitorare lo stato dell'installazione con il comando `Get-HcsUpdateStatus`.
 L'aggiornamento è completo quando `RunInProgress` diventa `False`.

-2. Una volta completata l'installazione, il controller in cui è stato installato l'aggiornamento rapido in modalità di manutenzione viene riavviato.
+2. Al termine dell'installazione, il controller in cui è stato installato l'aggiornamento rapido in modalità di manutenzione viene riavviato.
 Accedere all'opzione 1 con accesso completo e verificare la versione del firmware del disco.
 Digitare:

 	`Get-HcsFirmwareVersion`

 	Le versioni del firmware del disco previste sono:

 	`XMGG, XGEG, KZ50, F6C2, VR08`

 	Di seguito è riportato un output di esempio.

         -----------------------MAINTENANCE MODE------------------------
     	Microsoft Azure StorSimple Appliance Model 8100